Last updated on March 30th, 2020

 Feng shui experts cite purple as a color that exudes affluence and sophistication, while a pop of red or gold injects energy and excitement into the room.
 Grey and brown are associated with clarity and stability, while orange symbolizes optimism.
 Blue tones represent calm.

-An accent wall is the perfect canvas to try a vibrant color of paint or wallpaper, or you can introduce brighter elements with desk accessories, decorative pillows, or throw rugs.
+An accent wall is a perfect canvas to try a vibrant color of paint or wallpaper, or you can introduce brighter elements with desk accessories, decorative pillows, or throw rugs.

-Choose Furnishings That Match the Way You Work
+Home Office Furniture That Matches the Way You Work

 There’s a reason kitchens are designed around a work triangle.
 Having the ability to move effortlessly throughout your home office space can boost productivity while allowing you to work in comfort.
 Reflective surfaces such as glass or chrome and open table legs can visually expand a room, providing an open, airy environment.